-When a delayed-start payment is received that is to be included and the family and reportsed this during the period in which GHURA is processing an annual reexamination, GHURA will adjust the family's rent share and PHA subsidy retroactively for the period the payment was intended to cover.
-The family may pay in full any amount due or request to enter into a repayment agreement with the PHA.
+When a delayed-start payment is received that is to be included and the family and reports this during the period in which GHURA is processing an annual reexamination, GHURA will adjust the family's rent retroactively for the period the payment was intended to cover.

-If the delayed-start payment is received outside of the time_GHURA is processing an annual reexamination, then_GHURA_will consider whether the amount meets the threshold to conduct an interim reexamination.
-If so, GHURA_will conduct an interim in accordance with GHURA_policies in Chapter 9.
-If not, GHURA_will consider the amount when processing the family's next annual recertification.
+If the delayed-start payment is received outside of the time GHURA is processing an annual reexamination, then GHURA will consider whether the amount meets the threshold to conduct an interim reexamination.
+If so, GHURA will conduct an interim in accordance with GHURA policies in Chapter 9.
+If not, GHURA will consider the amount when processing the family's next annual recertification.